 Here’s your local coronavirus update for , .

-Here’s a look at the numbers as they’ve charted day by day.
-The area recorded its first positive case on March 13.
+Here’s a look at the confirmed cases as they have charted day by day.

 Here’s what else is happening